BlocSoc-iitr/FLockChain/README.md

 ### Federated Learning and its Problems

-Federated Learning is a privacy preserving scheme to train machine learning models.
-Data exists in isolated pools and clients that are part of this network train a set of base parameters on this data.
+Federated Learning is a privacy preserving scheme to train deep learning models.
+Data exists in isolated pools and clients that are part of the network train a model with base parameters on their own individual data.
 They share the updated model parameters with an aggregator that takes the federated average of this set of models.
-The result is going to be the base model for the next epoch of training.
+The result is going to be a new updated base model for the next epoch of training.
 <br><br>
 In a network of clients, you have to ensure that they are training models honestly so that the accuracy of the model improves.
 You can have malicious clients in a network that can sabotage the network and reduce model accuracy.
-We can solve this problem by leaveraging a proof of stake architecture.
+We can solve this problem by leveraging a *Proof of Stake* architecture.

 ## Architecture of FedChain

 <img src="assets/architecture.png"></img>
 <br>
-A user can onboard on our platform and require a particular type of model by specifying their requirements like number of epochs or accuracy of the model.
-We have a set of clients that have data and servers train models for our users.
-We have an aggreagtor that performs federated learning on this network.
+A user can onboard on our platform and require a particular type of model by specifying their requirements like number of epochs or a desired accuracy of the model.
+The protocol we built has a set of clients that have data and they train models for our users.
+We have an aggregator that performs federated learning on this network.
 The clients are made to stake a set `STAKE_AMOUNT` into our `StakingRegistry` contract.
 This stake can be slashed by the `SlashingManager` which disincentivises any malicious behaviour.
 <br><br>
 In order to ensure spam resistance on the network, the user is made to pay an initial set `BASE_FEE`.
-After the model reaches a desired level of accuracy, the user is charged accoridng to the number of Epochs and price per epoch for their model.
+After the model reaches a desired level of accuracy as per the user, he/she is charged accoridng to the number of Epochs and price per epoch for their model.
 The fees paid by the user is distributed amongst the protcol and the clients which is managed by `RewardManager` contract.

 ### Arbitrum Mainnet Contracts